Tag: contemporary women artists

 It Was You, oil, graphite, and ink on wood panel 24″x24″, 2014

-Audrey Kawasaki’s figurative paintings are beautiful renderings of female form and landscape.
+Audrey Kawasaki’s figurative paintings are beautiful renderings of the female form and landscape.
 Art-Nouveau-elegant, sensual curves flow one into another to depict innocence and eroticism, seductiveness and melancholy, passion and coolness.
 Her use of patterns and shapes is reminiscent of Gustav Klimt, while manga-influenced figures show beautiful renderings of women who live in a magical universe.

 http://www.audrey-kawasaki.com/